Watching your speed in national parks could save an animal’s life. Here’s why slowing down makes such a difference.

 With COVID-19 restrictions eased within South Australia, many people are heading to their favourite national park for some rest and relaxation or a weekend away.

-You might want to beat the crowds to secure your favourite campsite.
+You might want to beat the crowds.
 But at what cost?

 Most of South Australia’s national parks have speed limits of 40 kilometres per hour for good reason.
 They allow you plenty of time to react to any unexpected event, including the sudden appearance of a furry or feathered creature.